 After the end of my walk is was time for me to leave for St Paul’s Bay where my Maltese scuba diving adventure started.
 As I left Vittoriosa, I crossed an impressive double fortification.
 No wonder why nobody could ever take the Three Cities.

-Where to stay while visiting Valletta?
+Where to stay and eat during a weekend in Valletta?

 PIN IT FOR LATER